 This gi may look pretty standard, with no flashy features, but it is very sturdy and defiantly does the job the athlete wants.

 As this gi is ultralight, the design is very fuss-free with virtually no patches or embroidered sections on the outfit, in order to keep the weight as low as possible.
 If you like to stand out a little more during competitions and are conscious of your style, the Sub Zero may not be for you.

 There is a little embroidery on the legs of the pants and to the rear of the collar, which is a nice touch.

 I like the contrasting turquoise and black colors that stand out against the white suit.

-What you lose in design you gain in the functionality of the suit, so I guess you just need to weigh up what is more important to you, looking different or standing out from the crowd with your performance, we know which option we would choose.
+What you lose in design you gain in the functionality of the suit, so I guess you just need to weigh up what is more important to you, looking different or standing out from the crowd with your performance, I know which option I would choose.

 The shoulders, armpits and crotch have been reinforced but not to a level that would be beneficial for very frequent use.

 It is, however, more sturdy than some other ripstop fabrics which does make it fit for purpose, you may just need to replace your gi more often than you would with a heavier weave gi.